 The next consideration is how worn the shoe is.
 Modern shoes have been designed with fantastic cushioning and comfort features, but this has also reduced their life span.
 General guidelines for replacement include every 400 to 600 km for running or activity shoes, and every 8-10 months for casual, day-to-day shoes.
 The difficulty with second hand shoes is that it is not always apparent how many kilometres they have endured or how worn the shoes are.
 Some wear indicators are obvious, such as outsole wear and tears or rips in the upper portion of the shoe.
 Other indicators, such as the degree of midsole compression, internal shoe wear and deteriorating interior cushioning are not always evident.
 The easiest way to avoid the unknown is to purchase new footwear and track the mileage or time spent wearing the shoes, using the above as a general guideline for replacement.
 Whether the footwear is your own or have been previously enjoyed, excessive wear patterns may exacerbate your current issues.

 Another important consideration is to assess the condition of the second-hand shoes.
 Why were the shoes donated to you or sent on to a second-hand store?
 This point could include factors such as poor quality of construction, wear and tear, discomfort, etc. Don’t let someone’s else painful footwear problem become your own!

-What about sport specific shoes?
+What about sport specific performance shoes?
 There are dozens of different types of running, hiking, sport specific, casual and seasonal footwear, each designed with a specific activity in mind.
 It is important to consider the demands associated with your activity of choice and to ensure that the footwear you select is appropriate for the job.
 Many activities increase the demand placed on your feet.
 One way to protect your feet and lower extremities is to ensure that you are appropriately supported and cushioned through your main connection to the ground, your feet and shoes!

 Health Risks of Wearing Used Footwear